Student Resources

 Why study abroad in Singapore?

-First, Singapore was ranked as the 6th best city in Asia by QS Best Student Cities in 2022.
+First, Singapore consistently ranks highly among the top ten best cities in Asia by Best Places to Study Abroad in Asia.
 It is also a leading global destination for business, innovation, and education.
 In fact, Singapore is well-known for its high-quality universities and exceptional student life conditions.

-Singapore is also included, along with Switzerland, in the top two countries in the world for quality of life for expats, which means students will benefit from studying abroad in these locations.
+Singapore is also included, along with Switzerland, in the top ten countries in the world for quality of life for expats, which means students will benefit from studying abroad in these locations.

-And, this is the exact reason EHL chose Singapore for the site of its new EHL campus.
-Since EHL received the award for “Best Innovation in Education” at the Worldwide Hospitality Awards in 2019 for the Bachelor in International Hospitality Management program, Singapore is the obvious choice.
-The brand-new campus offers the perfect combination of a top Swiss-quality education and all the luxuries of the fast-paced Singapore lifestyle, for the perfect balance of a unique personalized education experience with exciting urban amenities.
+EHL Campus (Singapore) offers the perfect combination of a top Swiss-quality education and all the luxuries of the fast-paced Singapore lifestyle, for the perfect balance of a unique personalized education experience with exciting urban amenities.
 There simply isn’t a more deserving destination for the top hospitality school in the world.

 Key facts about Singapore